-Update: A half day workshop was held by the Fund's actuarial advisors for officers on 15 September to discuss appropriate options for employer categorisation, structure of the different investment buckets and asset allocations within those buckets and the next steps required to complete the implementation process.
-Follow up meetings will be held to complete the implementation.
+Update: A half day workshop was held by the Fund's actuarial advisors for officers on 15 September to discuss appropriate options for employer categorisation, structure of the different investment buckets and asset allocations within those buckets and to refine the next steps.
+Further stages of this activity are subject to Committee approval with regards to the expenditure required.